-Get Free Legal Help with Your GM Ignition Switch Claim Today
+Get Legal Help with Your GM Ignition Switch Claim Today

 While a successful lawsuit can provide plaintiffs and their loved ones with financial compensation, navigating the intricacies of product liability law and class actions can be a difficult task.
-If you believe you were injured as a result of a faulty GM ignition switch, have your claim reviewed by an injury attorney for free.
+If you believe you were injured as a result of a faulty GM ignition switch, contact a local products liability attorney and have your claim reviewed today.

 Contact a qualified product liability attorney to make sure your rights are protected.